• Home

 Literature On The ‘Gender Gaps’ – Economic Insight

-gender gaps knowledgeObviously, when most people think of “gender gaps” – the first thing that comes to mind is the feminist wage-gap theory.
-But there are a few other “gap” area’s that are equally as interesting (albeit, debatable).
+When most people think of “gender gaps,” the first thing that comes to mind is the feminist wage-gap theory.
+But there are a few other “gap” areas that are just as interesting (albeit debatable).

 I stumbled upon a few journals and figured I’d post the abstracts here for anyone curious.